SuptaDasDipgithub/web-engineering-final-project/README.md

-This is a Travel Agency Project.
+This is a Travel Agency Project done by our group of four members.
 In this project, there is a navigation bar in home page with home, about, package, and book.
 User can see and scroll without create any A/C.

 Features: Search & book, Payment gateway, Admin dashboard
 Users: User can Book & manage trips